Master Composter Volunteer Training

 - Complete and sign the NMSU Volunteer Agreement and the Photo Release Form.

-- After class, please depart the premises in a timely fashion as the gates to the property will be locked shortly after class has ended.
+- After class, depart the premises in a timely fashion as the gates to the property will be locked shortly after class has ended.

 - Please silence your electronic devices and do not text during class.